-If the KMS service is not available for MSDP or the key in the KMS service that is used by MSDP is not available, then MSDP waits in an infinite loop.
+If the KMS service is not available for MSDP or the key in the KMS service that is used by MSDP is not available, then MSDP waits in an infinite loop and backup job may fail.
 When MSDP goes in an infinite loop, few commands that you run might not respond.